dstroot/my-hugo-blog/content/post/how-to-kill-eleven-million-people.md

 At that moment they were lost.

+It has been standard operating procedure for many politicians to say whatever is needed in order to get elected.
+The danger to any government is not a single bad politician, or even a group of them. **The most dangerous thing any nation faces is a citizenry capable of trusting liars to lead them.**

 >For you shall know the truth, and the truth shall set you free.
 >
 ><cite>&mdash; John, 8:32</cite>

 If you believe the “truth shall set you free” then if you don’t know truth can its absence place you in bondage?

-It has been standard operating procedure for many politicians to say whatever is needed in order to get elected.
-The danger to any government is not a single bad politician, or even a group of them. **The most dangerous thing any nation faces is a citizenry capable of trusting liars to lead them.**

-In the long run, it is much easier to undo the policies of poor leadership than to restore common sense and wisdom to an ignorant and deceived population willing to elect such leaders in the first place.
+Psychologists and sociologists say dictators have two main tools; fear and control of information.
+Manufacturing an external threat, like Jews to Hitler's Germany, help keep the society off balance and collectively paranoid.
+However, **controlling information** is the key to maintaining a totalitarian state.

 >The price good men pay for indifference to public affairs is to be ruled by inferior men.
 >